LJ-Zer/Visio_Algo/README.md

 	- Activate the conda environment you use.
 	- For inferencing your QUANTIZED MODEL, just change the all of the variables 'detect.tflite' into 'detect_quant.tflite' inside the 'TFLite_detection_webcam.py'.
 	  To use you quantize model.
-	- From the main directory of face-algo run:
+	- From the main directory of Visio_Train run:
-		*conda activate face-algo
+		*conda activate Visio_Train
 		*python custom_model_lite/TFLite_detection_webcam.py --modeldir=custom_model_lite
 		#### FOR QUANTIZED MODEL ITS FINE NOT TO DO THE INSTRUCTION ABOVE ###
 		*python custom_model_lite/quan_TFLite_detection_webcam.py --modeldir=custom_model_lite